cwt/neosqlite/README.md

 - **Text Search**: Full-text search capabilities using SQLite's FTS5 extension with the `$text` operator.
 - **Modern API**: Aligned with modern `pymongo` practices (using methods like `insert_one`, `update_one`, `delete_many`, etc.).
 - **Automatic JSON/JSONB Support**: Automatically detects and uses JSONB column type when available for better performance.
+- **GridFS Support**: Store and retrieve large files with a PyMongo-compatible GridFS implementation.

 ## Drop-in Replacement for PyMongo